mindylindsey/art-of-agility/docs/basics/basics.md

 nav_order: 2
 ---

+# Agile Basics

-This chapter provides a information on the following topics:
+This section provides information on the following topics:
 *	A brief history of the Agile development methodology
 *	The Agile Manifesto, values, and principles
 *	Advantages of the Agile framework